 In the first part of this chapter, I introduce each model, highlighting the advantages and some disadvantages of each.
-I provide practical ideas for activities that reflect each model associated with an inquiry lesson related to diverse views of the Thanksgiving holiday and focused on the following questions: "How has the Thanksgiving celebration changed through the years and how has it stayed the same?"
-"Why do different people and groups think differently about the Thanksgiving holiday?" and "How might we use this day to promote social justice?"
+I provide practical ideas for activities that reflect each model associated with an inquiry lesson related to diverse views of the Thanksgiving holiday (see Figure 1).
 Because there is so much more to learn about each model of instruction than I include in this chapter, I suggest additional readings in Appendix A, chosen from a vast body of research because they are ground-breaking, comprehensive in their descriptions, current, associated with Library of Congress publications, directly related to social studies, or seem especially appropriate for you, a new teacher.
-In the last part of the chapter, I share resources and ideas for conducting an inquiry using historical documents related to the Thanksgiving holiday.
-In these examples I show how learning activities from the various models of instruction can be used together to enhance students' inquiry.
+In the last part of the chapter, I share resources and ideas for conducting an inquiry using historical documents related to different views of the Thanksgiving holiday.
+In these examples, I show how learning activities from the various models of instruction can be used together to enhance students' inquiry.

-Models of Instruction
+Models of Instruction Inquiry

-Inquiry

-The inquiry instructional model is driven by authentic questions or problems that have relevance for children.
+The inquiry instructional model is driven by authentic questions or problems that have relevance for young people.
 Students learn content, skills, and dispositions as they seek answers to questions and as they apply their learning to take informed action.
 Pioneered by Dewey (1938), inquiry is an attempt to make classroom experiences feel more like the authentic, curiosity-driven experiences that motivate learning outside of school.
 The most effective inquiries are (a) related to required social studies standards, (b) relevant to students' lives, and (c) connected to opportunities for civic engagement (Swan et al., 2014).
 The National Council for Social Studies' C3 Framework highlights the importance of inquiry (NCSS, 2013), a form of instruction used infrequently in social studies classrooms (Foster & Padgett, 1999; Saye, 2017) in spite of its potential rigor and effectiveness in promoting learning (Dewey, 1938; Swan et al., 2014).

 The C3 Framework outlines four dimensions or stages of inquiry (NCSS, 2013).
 First, students develop questions and plan inquiries.
-Whether occurring in a history, geography, economics, or civics lessons, questions are structured in ways that meet disciplinary standards and for which valued evidence is available to construct answers.
+Whether occurring in a history, geography, economics, or civics class, questions are structured in ways that meet disciplinary standards and for which valued evidence is available to construct answers.
 Second, students apply disciplinary concepts and tools to seek answers to their questions.
 Students must understand conceptual frameworks and apply skills associated with the discipline in order to conduct investigations in rational ways.
 Third, students evaluate sources and use evidence as historians, geographers, economists, or political scientists would.
-To do so, students use the reading, thinking, and writing skills of the particular discipline at developmentally appropriate levels.
-Primary sources are central to any social studies investigation.
+To do so, students need the reading, thinking, and writing skills of the particular discipline.
+Primary sources are central to any social studies investigation (Stripling, 2009).
+Fourth, students communicate their conclusions and take informed action.
 Inquiry-oriented learning often includes opportunities for students to produce an evidence-based argument.
-Teachers assume a supportive role in each step of this process (see, for example, inquirED.org; Swan 2014).
+Teachers assume a supportive role in each step of this process (see, for example, inquirED.org; Swan, 2014).
 In its purest form, inquiry flows naturally in a cyclical manner, with new learning spontaneously raising new questions, inspiring further inquiry, promoting additional action, and resulting in ongoing learning (Stripling, 2009).